 Preschools are notorious for being full of germs, and with good reason.
 Imagine a room that is visited by over 60 different children each week who carry various germs from their families, playgrounds, and everywhere else.

 Now imagine all those germs collecting on toys, carpets, tables, dress-up clothes, and other surfaces.
 That’s a lot of germs!

-Needless to say, when I became a mom, I wanted to find a better solution to cleaning my kids’ toys.
+Needless to say, when I became a mom, I wanted to make a natural homemade DIY disinfectant spray to clean my kids’ toys.
 It’s amazing how quickly our family accumulates toys and how they become dirty even more quickly!

 Methods for Naturally Cleaning Toys

 We try to avoid bleach around our home as the fumes and chemicals can really do a number on our health.
-Instead, we mainly use natural cleaners like white vinegar to help get rid of germs.
+Instead, we mainly use natural cleaners, like homemade sanitizer spray, to help get rid of germs.
 There are three methods I employ to get our toys clean.
 I sanitize them in boiling water, in the dishwasher, or I make my own DIY sanitizing spray.
 Each method works for different types of toys.
 I’ll show you how and why below.

 Sanitize Toys in the Dishwasher

 This is one of the easiest methods to clean toys!
 If your dishwasher has a sanitize feature you can easily wash germs away.

 The Method: Simply place toys in a dishwashing container or lingerie bag on the top rack of the dishwasher.
 Wash on the normal sanitize cycle with a small amount of natural dish detergent.
 (You can learn how to make your own DIY dishwashing detergent here)